MycoMatics/eNano/README.md

                - vsearch chimera filtering with uchime_denovo or uchime_ref
                - vsearch retrieve taxonomy with sintax from database fasta file
                - vsearch creates a match_list which can be used in LULU for curating OTU table
-            4) takes match_list from step 3 to perform lulu curation of OTU table - outputted in the main folder
+            4) uses match_list from step 3 to perform lulu curation of OTU table - outputted in the main folder.
-               - runs R from terminal
-                 + get output directory, load otu-table and match list
+               - runs mumu using otu-table and match list
-                 + load lulu and dplyr (and install if required via devtools)
-                 + run lulu and output curated table
-                 + write the number of curated OTUs to log file
                - join curated otu-table with taxonomy table
-            5) uses OTU table from steps 3 and 4 to aggregate OTUs at species-level - outputted in the main folder.
+            5) uses OTU table from 3 and/or LULU-curated table from step 4 to construct a table aggregated at the species-level - outputted in the main folder.
-               - runs R from terminal
+               - runs python
-                 + get output directory, load otu-table and match list
-                 + load stringr and dplyr
-                 + load and run SH_table function to agrgegate OTUs at SH level
+                 + takes OTU_TAX table and if present OTU_LULU table
+                 + filters on sintax confindence and abundance ° singletons need 0.95 confidence for retention ° multitons need 0.80 confidence for retention
+                 + aggregate species-level names of retained OTUs

 Usage: ./eNano [[--help] (--fastqgz dir --output dir --threads value)
                              (--fwp string --rvp string --minlength value --maxlength value)
-                             (--ee value --q value --clusterid value --db file --chimref [arg])
+                             (--ee value --q value --maxqual value --clusterid value --db file --chimref [arg])
-                             (--skip-concat [arg] --skip-process [arg] --skip-otu [arg])
-                             (--skip-lulu [arg] --skip-sh [arg])"
+                             (--mintax value--skip-concat [arg] --skip-process [arg] --skip-otu [arg]) (--skip-lulu [arg] --skip-sp [arg])"
 Options:
   -h, --help           Display this help message
   --fastqgz PATH       Path to the directory with fastq.gz files (required, unless --skip-concat 1)